The CMA network of 3rd party vendors.

 What if I choose not to register with VIVE?

 All current and future vendors will be required to register with VIVE.
 Those companies which do not enroll with VIVE will unfortunately not be permitted to do business with CMA or CMA-managed associations.
+Payments may be held for vendors that work onsite and fail to register.

 For Our Boards of Directors